mir-dataset-loaders/mirdata/docs/source/contributing.rst

     * For each audio/annotation file, reduce the audio length to 1-2 seconds and remove all but a few of the annotations.
     * If the dataset has a metadata file, reduce the length to a few lines.

-2. Test all of the dataset specific code, e.g. the public attributes of the Track object, the load functions and any other custom functions you wrote.
+2. Test all of the dataset specific code, e.g. the public attributes of the Track class, the load functions and any other custom functions you wrote.
 See the `tests folder <https://github.com/mir-dataset-loaders/mirdata/tree/master/tests>`_ for reference.
    If your loader has a custom download function, add tests similar to `this loader <https://github.com/mir-dataset-loaders/mirdata/blob/master/tests/test_groove_midi.py#L96>`_.